 In addition to product sustainability, we focus on Industry 4.0 investments, aimed at innovating and digitising our production processes, and on energy efficiency, which has become a key pillar of our sustainability strategy in recent years.
-For example, in 2022 we installed a new ventilation and cooling system in the company's premises and an innovative refrigeration system for the adhesive production machinery; in 2023, a photovoltaic system went into operation, which enabled us to reduce energy consumption and avoid the emission of around 101 tonnes of CO2.
+For example, during the year, the water purification and sludge treatment plant from the washing activities of the ICF and Morel lines was revamped, introducing control systems directly connected to the management system.